 Before you start the Mount Davis Hike, it might be worthwhile to check out Jubilee Battery, which is located at the foot of Mount Davis right below The University of Chicago Francis and Rose Yuen Campus.

-If you want to just take a look at the battery and gun emplacement, enter the gate of the campus and look below to the right from the viewing area.
+If you want to just have a look at the battery and gun emplacement, enter the gate of the campus and look below to the right from the viewing area.

 If you want to visit the battery, walk down the flight of steps down the road and then walk below the campus to reach it.